efeojar/soc-project/README.md

 * SecurityIncident (Incidents created by Sentinel)
 * AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
 ## Objective
-The objective of this project is to create a honeynet that will allow me analyze live attacks, conduct incident response and investigate logs and understand the attacker's intentions, tactics, techniques and procedures.
+The objective of this project is to create a honeynet that will allow me to analyze live attacks, conduct incident response and investigate logs and understand the attacker's intentions, tactics, techniques, and procedures.
 Also to learn how to secure an environment that is insecure by changing the Firewall rules, implementing Azure Private Links, and administering regulatory compliance i.e. NIST 800-53, and Microsoft Defender for Cloud recommendations.
 The architecture of the mini honeynet in Azure consists of the following components:
 * Virtual Network (VNet)
 * Network Security Group (NSG)